RoghayehMaleki/QPG-database/Rank6SsinglegeneratorSITAs/README 3.45.02 PM.md

 TA-xR: table algebra that is not realizable by the classification or because it fails some other feasibility condition.

--: table algebra that passes the feasibility conditions and the realizability is still open.
+O: table algebra that passes the feasibility conditions and the realizability is still open.

-F: when the code tries to check if the given example is an association scheme or no, but it stops at some value > 0.

 To see the table, click [here](https://github.com/RoghayehMaleki/QPGdatabase-/blob/main/Rank6SsinglegeneratorSITAs/markdown-table.md)